 Long-Term Energy Efficiency

 Commercial buildings using spray foam report similar results.
-A Wichita-based warehouse insulated by Arma Coatings of Wichita documented a 32% drop in heating energy demand within the first year.
+A Wichita-based warehouse insulated by Arma Coatings of Wichita documented in heating energy demand within the first year.

 Reduced Maintenance and Structural Protection